ibm-cloud-docs/schematics/workspace-setup.md

 ### How can I reuse configuration files across environments and workspaces?
 {: #plan-reuse}

-Try to minimize the number of Terraform configuration files that you need to manage by creating standardized resource templates and using variables to customize the template to your needs.
+Try to minimize the number of Terraform configuration files that you need to manage by creating standardized resource templates and by using variables to customize the template to your needs.
 {: shortdesc}

 With standardized resource templates, you can ensure that development best practices are followed within your organization and that all Terraform configuration files have the same structure.
 Knowing the structure of a Terraform configuration file makes it easier for your developers to understand a file, declare variables, contribute to the code, and troubleshoot the errors.